Gaurav-Pande/Image-Denoising/README.md

 <img src="assets/lgp_pca/doc/LPG_PCA_pipeline.png" width="600" height = "200"/>
 </center>

+This approach takes noisy image and estimated value of sigma as input.

 ### Results and Observations
 This approach seems to work good to do image denoising while retaining stuctural symmetry for decent amount of noise(sigma < 30).
 But for images with too much noise(sigma > 30), the quality of denoised output image is not good.
-It is observed that PSNR and SSIM improves around 1 and 0.1 respectively from first iteration to second iteration with this approach.
+It is observed that PSNR and SSIM improves around 1~2 and 0.1~0.2 respectively from first iteration to second iteration with this approach.

 ### Limitations